PIVX-Project/PIVX-SPMT/README.md

 2) the *Control Wallet*, that holds the collateral and does not need to be always on-line. <br>
 It is used only to spend rewards, to vote on proposals, or to send a message (signed with the key of the collateral) to activate the remote node when it needs to be started.

-<p>SPMT allows the user to store the collateral on a Ledger Nano hardware wallet and replaces the control wallet, allowing the user:</p>
+<p>SPMT allows the user to store the keys of the collateral on an hardware wallet thus replaces the control wallet, allowing the user:</p>

 - to sign with the collateral private key the start-message for the remote node and broadcast it.
 - to spend masternode rewards without inadvertently including the collateral.